cmu-phil/tetrad-manual-rtd/docs/tests-and-scores/zhang-shen-bound-score.md

 ## Strengths

-- Grounded in theoretical performance bounds.
-- Encourages exploration of criteria beyond classical likelihood penalties.
+- Provides a directly interpretable risk parameter (`zsRiskBound`), linking model selection to a bound on the probability of choosing a model worse than the true one.
+- Tends to be conservative for large, dense models, making it useful when false positives are a major concern.
+- Can be computationally faster than some alternative scores in the same package, while still being grounded in a theoretical risk bound.
+- Adapts as search proceeds: nodes revisited by FGES or GRaSP get progressively refined estimates of m0 and lambda(m0).

 ## Limitations

+- Specialized to linear Gaussian SEMs; it is not intended for discrete or highly non-Gaussian settings.
-- More specialized and less standard than BIC/EBIC; interpretation may be less familiar.
+- More complex and less standard than BIC or EBIC; the behavior and interpretation may be less familiar to many users.
+- The performance depends on how often nodes are revisited during search, since the estimates of m0 and lambda(m0) improve over time.
-- Theoretical assumptions behind the bound may not hold in all applied settings.
+- The theoretical assumptions of Zhang and Shen (2010) are asymptotic and may not hold perfectly in small samples or strongly misspecified models.

+## References

+- Zhang, Y., & Shen, X. (2010). *Model selection procedure for high-dimensional data.* Statistical Analysis and Data Mining: The ASA Data Science Journal, 3(5), 350–358.